scalebeat/randy/README.md

 Randy ensures...
 -------------------

-1. **High-Performance** - ables to generate thousands of random numbers per second.
+1. **High-Performance** - ables to generate thousands of random IDs per second.

 2. **High-Scalability** - allows to run multiple Randy instances on single host (using different ports), multiple hosts and multiple clusters.